 Umbrella coverage.
 For individuals who make over several hundred thousand dollars a year and have a large amount of wealth accumulated, umbrella coverage is almost a necessity.
 It’s an ideal way to protect your assets and your net worth above and beyond what your other liability coverage offers.

 Malpractice insurance.
 Unfortunately, physicians work in a high-risk field.
 You may, at one point in your career, face a malpractice lawsuit.
-Keeping between $1-3 million in malpractice insurance in effect can protect you, your career, and your assets.
+Keeping between $1-3 million (varies with specialties) in malpractice insurance in effect can protect you, your career, and your assets.

 Investing Without Research

 Do you know what fees you’re paying on your investments?
 Many physicians are paying 1-3%+ in investment management charges and fees.
 These fees can come from working with advisors who charge high Assets Under Management (you can learn more about our flat fee model here) or from mutual fund management fees.